martinling/rust-inplace-sketch/README.md

 compatibility for code that needs to support both inplace and non-inplace values.

-In C++, the introduction of `placement new` required e.g. adding a new `emplace_back` method to `std::vector` alongside the existing `push_back` method, causing API churn for code that wanted to take advantage of in-place construction.
+In C++, the introduction of "placement `new`" required e.g. adding a new `emplace_back` method to `std::vector` alongside the existing `push_back` method, causing API churn for code that wanted to take advantage of in-place construction.